Skip to main content

 Use os.scandir() Instead of os.listdir() #

 The os.scandir() function is significantly faster and more efficient than os.listdir().
-Use os.scandir() wherever you previously used the os.listdir() function.
+If you previously used the os.listdir() function, udate your code to use os.scandir().

 This function provides an iterator, and works with a context manager: